Dakshesh-007/text_to_audio_image/README.md

 ## License & credits

 - This repository is experimental.
 Use models and weights in accordance with their licenses (Hugging Face/diffusers, Audiocraft, etc.).
-- If you'd like a license added (MIT / Apache-2.0), tell me and I'll add one.

 Acknowledgements:
 - Hugging Face diffusers team — Stable Diffusion pipeline